This story has been updated. It was originally published on February 3, 2020.

 On Apple’s smartphones, the Guided Access feature can help protect your iPhone from whoever’s borrowing it.
 This mode works a lot like Android’s screen pinning, and restricts guests to just one app of your choice, unless they have the correct PIN code, Touch ID, or Face ID authorization.

-To set up Guided Access, open Settings and select Accessibility and Guided Access.
+To set up Guided Access, open Settings and select Accessibility, followed by Guided Access.
 The subsequent screen will let you turn the feature On or Off, and set whether you want to use a PIN code, Touch ID, or Face ID to unlock the mode.
-If you’re going to put time limits on the Guided Access restriction, you can also set that here.
+If you’re going to put time limits on the Guided Access restriction, you can also set that up here.

-Open the app you want to restrict your guest to, triple-tap the side or Home button (depending on what iPhone model you have) and the Guided Access menu will appear.
-From this initial screen, you can disable certain areas of the display, such as the menu button.
+Open the app you want to restrict your guest to, triple-click the side or Home button (depending on what iPhone model you have) and the accessibility shortcuts menu will appear.
+Tap Guided Access, and you’ll get the option to draw circles or boxes around any area of the display you want disabled.
+Do that, and a gray field will appear—you can delete it by tapping the X on its top right, or resize it by touching and dragging the circles at its corners.
 You can also tap Options to set time limits and disable or enable certain functions, such as the side button and touch input.

-Right before you hand your phone to a friend, tap Start to enter Guided Access mode.
+Right before you hand your phone to a friend, tap Start to enter Guided Access mode (you may have to create a passcode to proceed).
 Another triple-tap on the side or Home button, along with the correct PIN code, fingerprint, or face, will disable Guided Access once more.

 Unlike Android, iOS doesn’t offer multiple user accounts or third-party locking apps.
 However, if Guided Access doesn’t quite work for you, there are a couple other options that may be worth your time.